 For repayment income, the Loan Originator must consider only the income of household members who will be parties to the note.
 For adjusted income, the income of all household members must be considered.
 For both types, live-in aides, foster children, and foster adults living in the household are not considered household members.
+Paragraph 4.2 Overview [7 CFR 3550.53(a) and (g), 7 CFR 3550.54]

 An individual permanently confined to a nursing home or hospital may not be the applicant or co-applicant but may continue as a family member at the family's discretion.
 The family has a choice with regard to how the permanently confined individual's income will be counted.
 The family may elect either of the following: